 It has been suggested that Jesus used this title for three reasons.

-- 1) To express consciousness of being the messiah - 2) To conceal and reveal his messianic secret - 3) To identify himself with man as mankind's representative
+- 1. To express consciousness of being the messiah - 2.
+To conceal and reveal his messianic identity (the messianic secret) - 3.
+To identify himself with man as mankind's representative

 In summary, the name son of man means: